Depletion of fish stocks threatens fishing

-The overfishing has led the proportion of endangered or depleted from approximately 10% in 1970 years 24% in 2003.
-To stop this trend, it would create a global network of protected areas covering at 20 30% of the sea surface.
+The overexploitation of fishery resources has led the proportion of endangered or depleted species to drop from around 10% in the 1970s to 24% in 2003.
+To stop this development, a global network of protected areas covering 20 to 30% of the sea surface.

-Sea fishing begins to seriously threaten marine biodiversity.
-A significant proportion of fish stocks and species are now overfished or endangered.
-This is the main conclusion of the biennial report of the Food and Agriculture Organization (FAO), which has just been published in Rome.
+Sea fishing is beginning to seriously threaten marine biodiversity.
+A significant proportion of fish stocks and species are now overexploited or even endangered.
+This is the main finding of the biennial report of the Food and Agriculture Organization of the United Nations (FAO), which has just been published in Rome.

-This document, which is the world reference for the assessment of fish stocks and the fishing situation, confirms the stagnation of the volume of fish caught at sea: in 2003, it reached 81 million tonnes (Mt), a level equivalent to that of 1998 (80 Mt) but well below the “peak” of 2000 (87 Mt).
-More seriously, this report points out that there is no possibility of expansion and that, "despite local differences, the global potential of marine capture fisheries has been fully exploited, so that more rigorous plans are needed. impose to rebuild depleted stocks and prevent the decline of those who are exploited to the maximum, or almost at most, their potential.
+This document, which is the world reference for the assessment of fish stocks and the fishing situation, confirms the stagnation of the volume of fish caught at sea: in 2003, this reached 81 million tonnes (Mt), a level equivalent to that of 1998 (80 Mt) but well below the “peak” of 2000 (87 Mt).
+More seriously, this report underlines that there is no possibility of expansion and that, "despite local differences, the global potential of marine capture fisheries has been fully exploited, so that more rigorous plans are being made. impose to rebuild depleted stocks and prevent the decline of those which are exploited to the maximum, or almost to the maximum, of their potential ”.

-In fact, since 1975, the fishery is undergoing a reversal of the status of large fish species: "The proportion of stocks with potential for expansion has steadily declined" (about 24% of total), while Overexploited or depleted stocks increased from about 10% in the 1970 years to 24% in 2003.
-Of the ten most fished species, seven are considered fully exploited or overexploited: Peruvian anchovies, Chilean jack mackerel, Alaska pollock, Japanese anchovies, blue whiting, capelin, Atlantic herring.
+In fact, since 1975, the fishery has undergone a reversal in the state of large fish species: "The proportion of stocks with potential for expansion has continued to decline" (around 24% of the total), while Overexploited or depleted stocks increased from around 10% in the 1970s to 24% in 2003.
+Among the ten most fished species, seven are considered to be fully exploited or overexploited: anchovy from Peru, horse mackerel from Chile, pollock Alaska, Japanese anchovies, blue whiting, capelin, Atlantic herring.

-Admittedly, the situation varies according to the fishing zones.
+Of course, the situation varies depending on the fishing grounds.
 The Pacific is less affected than the Atlantic or the Mediterranean which are, for the main species, fully exploited or overexploited.
-But that does not change the overall conclusion of the FAO report.
-In twelve of the sixteen regions selected by the international organization, “the maximum potential of fisheries has been achieved and more cautious and restrictive management is required”.
+But that does not change the general conclusion of the FAO report.
+In twelve of the sixteen divided regions selected by the international organization, “the maximum fishing potential has been reached and more cautious and restrictive management is required”.

 Climatic factors should not change the situation.
-We know that they can cause abrupt variations - in one direction or the other - of some very important stocks, notably anchovies and sardines.
-But in the case of overexploitation, and therefore fragility of stocks, "the effects of climate on fisheries are exacerbated, both the fish populations and the activities that depend on them become more vulnerable to the natural dynamics of the environment".
+We know that they can lead to sudden variations - in one direction or the other - in certain very important stocks, in particular anchovies and sardines.
+But in the event of overexploitation, and therefore of the fragility of stocks, "the effects of the climate on fisheries are exacerbated, both fish populations and the activities which depend on them then become more vulnerable to the natural dynamics of the environment".

-A particular concern is the deep-sea fish, whose exploitation has increased significantly the last ten years, while the knowledge of the biology of stocks available and the middle of diversity are still very patchy.
+A particular concern relates to deep-sea fish, the exploitation of which has increased significantly over the past ten years, while knowledge of the biology of available stocks and of the diversity of the environment is still very fragmented.

-Orange roughy, oreos, alfonsino red, brominated and cusk, Antarctic toothfish and other moridées cod are thus all the more threatened they are caught in the open sea, where no legal regime can not supervise their operations.
+Orange roughy, oreos, red beryx, bromes and abadèche, Antarctic toothfish and other morid cod are thus all the more threatened when they are captured on the high seas, where there is no legal regime to regulate their exploitation.

-To protect marine biodiversity, but also to allow stocks of fished species to recover, a necessary condition for sustainable fishing, ecologists gathered at the last World Congress for parks (WPC), held in Durban in July 2003, recommended the establishment, by 2012, a global network of marine protected areas, restricting or prohibiting fishing locally and aggressive environmental activities.
-Their recommendation: do these areas cover a total 20 30% to% in sea surface warming.
-Either to 40 60 times the current network of marine protected areas.
+To protect marine biodiversity, but also to allow stocks of fished species to recover, a necessary condition for sustainable fishing, ecologists gathered at the last World Parks Congress (WPC), held in Durban in July 2003, recommended the establishment, by 2012, of a global network of marine protected areas, restricting or prohibiting locally aggressive fishing and activities.
+Their recommendation: to make these areas cover a total of 20% to 30% of the surface of the planet's seas.
+That is 40 to 60 times more than the current network of marine protected areas.

-Is this goal realistic from an economic perspective? how much would cost the establishment and maintenance of such a network?
+Is this objective realistic from an economic perspective? how much would it cost to set up and maintain such a network?

-In a recent study (PNAS June of 29 2004), an English team led by Andrew Balmford, researcher at the Department of Zoology at Cambridge University, attempted to estimate the cost of the establishment of global networks of areas protected extent and variables.
+In a recent study (PNAS of June 29, 2004), an English team led by Andrew Balmford, researcher in the department of zoology at the University of Cambridge, attempted to estimate the cost of setting up global area networks. protected of varying extent and characteristics.

-From the analysis of current marine protected areas, researchers first identified the main factors governing the cost of protection per unit area protected, taking account of its distance from the coast and index local economic development.
-Over this area is small, close to the coast and dependent on a rich country, and the cost of protection per square kilometer is high.
+From the analysis of currently protected marine areas, the researchers first identified the main factors governing the cost of protection per unit of protected area, taking into account its distance from the coast and the index of local economic development.
+The smaller this area, closer to the coast and dependent on a wealthy country, the higher the cost of its protection per square kilometer.

-The researchers also estimated the costs of protecting 20 30% to area% of the world's seas in favorable and realistic conditions coalescence of protected areas.
-Result: 5,4 7 to billions of dollars per year are significantly lower than in 15 30 billion dollars used annually to subsidize fishing.
-And protection of 20 30% to area% of the world's seas should create 830 000 to 1,1 million full-time jobs.
+Researchers have also estimated the costs of protecting 20% to 30% at the surface of the world's seas under favorable and realistic conditions of coalescence of protected areas.
+The result: $ 5,4 billion to $ 7 billion per year, much lower than the $ 15 to $ 30 billion used annually to subsidize fishing.
+And protecting 20% to 30% of the surface of the world's seas is expected to create 830 to 000 million full-time jobs.

-One million “guardians of the seas" against three or four million fishermen threatened if 30% on the surface of the oceans are prohibited from fishing.
-"Keep in mind that without protective measures, the vast majority of the current twelve to fifteen million fishers will be deprived of work in the next decade," says Balmford.
+A million “guardians of the seas” facing three or four million fishermen threatened if 30% of the surface of the oceans are prohibited from fishing.
+"It should be borne in mind that, without protective measures, it is the vast majority of the current twelve to fifteen million fishermen who will be deprived of work in the next decade", underlines Andrew Balmford.

-These results show that the preservation of marine ecosystems and societies that exploit requires the establishment of protected areas not prohibited access, allowing the development of sustainable activities at sea, such as ecotourism and maintenance of the coast.
-Such alternative economic activities would allow a conversion of a good fraction of the fishermen of all countries.
+These results show that the preservation of marine ecosystems and the societies that exploit them requires the establishment of protected areas not closed to access, allowing the development of sustainable activities related to the sea, such as ecotourism and coastal maintenance.
+Such alternative economic activities would allow a retraining of a good fraction of fishermen in all countries.

 The limit of 1 000 meters in the Mediterranean

-Fishing in deep water beyond 1 000 meters should not be developed in the Mediterranean, under a decision adopted late February in Rome by the General Fisheries Commission for the Mediterranean (GFCM), an intergovernmental body.
-This decision, which should take effect in four months if the members have raised no objection is based on a study of biodiversity and fisheries conducted by the World Conservation Union (IUCN) and the World Wildlife Fund nature (WWF), which welcomed this progress.
+Deep-sea fishing beyond 1 meters should not be developed in the Mediterranean, according to a decision adopted at the end of February in Rome by the General Fisheries Commission for the Mediterranean (GFCM), an intergovernmental body.
+The move, which is expected to take effect in four months if member countries do not object, is based on a biodiversity and fisheries study conducted by the World Conservation Union (IUCN) and the Global Fund for nature (WWF), who welcomed this progress.

-“This is an important step, the first in the world in this genre.
-This is a significant step towards sustainable fisheries in the Mediterranean, ”says François Simard, coordinator of IUCN's global marine program.
-The exclusion of bottom trawling beyond 1 000 meters should, in particular, protect shrimp juveniles who find their nurseries there.
-For IUCN, this is a precautionary measure in accordance with the Convention on Biological Diversity.
+“This is an important measure, the first in the world of this kind.
+This is a significant step forward towards sustainable fishing in the Mediterranean, ”says François Simard, coordinator of the IUCN global marine program.
+The exclusion of bottom trawling beyond 1 meters should in particular protect the juvenile shrimp which find their nurseries there.
+For IUCN, this is a precautionary measure in accordance with the convention on biological diversity.